Ikomia-dev/IkomiaApi/README.md

 Ikomia API has already more than 180 pre-integrated algorithms (mainly OpenCV) but the most interesting algorithms are in [Ikomia HUB](https://github.com/Ikomia-hub).
 That's why, you need to connect to Ikomia HUB when you want to download/install these algorithms.

+To get your credentials, you can join our community [here](https://members.ikomia.com/accounts/signup/) :)

 Ikomia authentication is based on two environment variables: IKOMIA_USER=your_login and IKOMIA_PWD=your_password, so you can set these variables by command-lines or use this snippet code:

 ``` python